-In general, New Relic Mobile retains performance data according to the more generous time period of either your web or your mobile subscription.
-New Relic Mobile also retains aggregate records of the number of active instances of your application.
+In general, we retain performance data according to the more generous time period of either your web or your mobile subscription.
+We also retain aggregate records of the number of active instances of your application.

 Instrumentation added to your code

-The New Relic Mobile SDK agent injects code into certain method calls within your application in order to collect performance data.
-This can have the effect of adding stack frames to your application's call graph in which New Relic Mobile code executes to time and monitor the inputs and outputs of various APIs.
+Our Mobile SDK agent injects code into certain method calls within your application in order to collect performance data.
+This can have the effect of adding stack frames to your application's call graph where our code executes.
+This allows us to time and monitor the inputs and outputs of various APIs.

 This added code has been reviewed and tested for security-related flaws, and it incorporates best practices related to secure coding.
-As New Relic Mobile code runs within your application's process, it is subject to the same rights and restrictions as your own code.
+Because our code runs within your application's process, it is subject to the same rights and restrictions as your own code.

-In addition, the iOS agent for New Relic Mobile registers an NSURLProtocol handler to track NSURLConnection-based networking activity.
+In addition, Mobile's iOS agent registers an NSURLProtocol handler to track NSURLConnection-based networking activity.
 This instrumentation is compatible with other custom NSURLProtocol handlers your application may register.
 The handler is registered within a single application process, so it is unable to monitor networking requests originating from other applications or the underlying operating system.

 User's IP address

-The New Relic Mobile agent captures the user's IP address to enrich data for additional user information.
-The IP address is used as a lookup value that maps to additional details and allows New Relic customers to diagnose performance issues.
+Our Mobile SDK agent captures the user's IP address to enrich data for additional user information.
+The IP address is used as a lookup value that maps to additional details and allows our customers to diagnose performance issues.
 IP address lookup values include: